SnpM/scraipe/docs/get_started/basic_workflow.md

 - [`IScraper`][scraipe.classes.IScraper]: Fetches and extracts content from a link.
 - [`IAnalyzer`][scraipe.classes.IAnalyzer]: Extracts structured information from content (e.g., with an LLM)

 The [`Workflow`][scraipe.workflow.Workflow] class orchestrates scrapers and analyzers in one persistent process.

-For a complete example using [NewsScraper][scraipe.extended.NewsScraper] and [OpenAiAnalyzer][scraipe.extended.OpenAiAnalyzer], check out [celebrities_example.ipynb](https://github.com/SnpM/scraipe/blob/main/examples/celebrities_example.ipynb).
+Check out [celebrities_example.ipynb](https://github.com/SnpM/scraipe/blob/main/examples/celebrities_example.ipynb) for an advanced workflow using [`NewsScraper`][scraipe.extended.NewsScraper] and [`OpenAiAnalyzer`][scraipe.extended.OpenAiAnalyzer].
 Continue reading for a basic example.

 ## Setup